 Calligraphy is the art of beautiful writing.
 It is the visual expression of words and sounds.
-In a similar way as other traditional arts such as music, architecture and illumination, calligraphy is the expression of harmony, balance and beauty.
+Similar to other traditional arts (music, architecture and illumination), calligraphy is the expression of harmony, balance and beauty.

 Calligraphy developed from the angular and square Kufic style towards more cursive and round styles.
 Among these we find in particular muhaqqaq, rayhani, sulus, nesih and talik styles, which are still used today.

-The instruments used for calligraphy are essentially: reed, ink and paper.
+Materials used for calligraphy are: reed, ink and paper.
 The reed is harvested and aged according to certain standards, and then it is cut to the desired angle and dimension.
-The ink is made from the soot on oil lamps (traditionally collected from the lamps of mosques) mixed with gum Arabic and water.
+The ink is made from the soot on oil lamps (traditionally collected from the lamps of mosques) mixed with Arabic gum and water.
 A ball of silk soaked with ink is then placed in the inkwell.
-Paper is prepared so that the reed slides over it and so that the ink does not impregnate the paper.
+Paper is prepared so that the reed slides over it and the ink does not soak the paper.
 It is thus coated with several layers of ahar (starch, egg white and alum stone) and then burnished with an agate stone.

 For more information about calligraphy the following links may be consulted: